Skip to main content

 Jemeppe Castle, locally known as Château Jemeppe, lies in the village of Hargimont, in the province of Luxembourg in the Wallonia region in Belgium.

-Jemeppe Castle was built in 1270 by a Jean d'Ochain.
-His castle was just the large rectangular keep and it served as a fortified residence and protection from attacks by soldiers and plunderers.
-Originally the keep would have had only 5 stories.
-In that time the area was continually fought over by the ruling families of Namur and Luxembourg, who had been fighting to gain control over the duchies of Durbuy and La Roche since the 12th century.
+Jemeppe Castle was built in 1270 by Jean d'Ochain.
+His castle consisted of just a large rectangular keep and served as a fortified residence to protect against attacks by soldiers and plunderers.
+Originally, the keep had only five stories.
+During that time, the area was continuously fought over by the ruling families of Namur and Luxembourg, who had been battling to control the duchies of Durbuy and La Roche since the 12th century.

-Until 1616 the keep that was Jemeppe Castle was owned by the Ochain family.
-Then it went to a Raes D'Ans, Lord of Velroux, through marriage.
-He then enlarged the castle by building 4 wings with corner towers, to form a square moated castle around a courtyard.
+Until 1616, the keep known as Jemeppe Castle was owned by the Ochain family.
+It then passed to Raes D'Ans, Lord of Velroux, through marriage.
+He expanded the castle by adding four wings with corner towers, creating a square moated castle around a courtyard.

-In 1838, Jemeppe Castle passed to the De Sauvage-Vercour family.
-Between 1865 and 1875, Sir Adrien De Sauvage-Vercour had extensive renovation work carried out on the castle.
-Attics and pitched roofs were added to the wings.
-Sir Adrien also commissioned an unknown architect to build a 'crowning apex' on the keep, and the old flat roof was replaced by the present steep roof.
+In 1838, Jemeppe Castle was acquired by the De Sauvage-Vercour family.
+Between 1865 and 1875, Sir Adrien De Sauvage-Vercour undertook extensive renovations.
+Attics and pitched roofs were added to the wings, and Sir Adrien commissioned an unknown architect to build a 'crowning apex' on the keep, and the old flat roof was replaced with the current steep roof.

-During the 20th century the castle fell into neglect but was also restored to its present appearance.
+During the 20th century, the castle fell into neglect but was later restored to its current condition.

-Jemeppe Castle was used as an example for a new castle in the Netherlands; Almere Castle.
-That castle would be an enlarged version of Jemeppe Castle.
-Building started in 2000 but it was never finished and it is now a modern ruin.
+Jemeppe Castle also served as an inspiration for a new castle in the Netherlands, Almere Castle.
+That castle was intended to be an enlarged version of Jemeppe Castle.
+Construction began in 2000 but was never completed, and it now stands as a modern ruin.

 Gallery